 What was Messiah saying when He foretold that many would come “in His name,” and deceive many?
 Well, it is important to understand that the word translated as “name” has multiple meanings.
 It can mean one’s actual given name—the literal name given to children by their parents; or, it can mean one’s reputation, character, or authority.

 Messiah Yahoshua came in His Father’s name, both literally and figuratively.
 His given name has His Father’s name (Yah) in it, and means “Yah’s salvation.”
 However, He also came in His Father’s authority and character.

 Now, Yahoshua was the prophesied Messiah the Jews had been awaiting.
 “Messiah” in the Hebrew is “mashiach,” which means “anointed one.”
 The Greek equivalent of the word “mashiach” is “christos,” and means the same thing—anointed one.

 Knowing that the Gospel message is that Yahoshua is the mashiach/christos, unbelievers started referring to the apostles and Messiah’s followers as “little messiahs,” or “christianos.”

-Of course, christianity has altered that narrative, claiming that christianos means “followers of Christ,” but that is false.
-It literally means “little messiahs,” which is why Peter included it in a list of terms of shame like “murderer, thief, evildoer, or busybody” (1 Peter 4:15-16).
+Of course, christianity has altered that narrative, claiming that christianos means “follower of Christ,” but that is false.
+It literally means “little messiah,” which is why Peter included it with other terms of shame like “murderer, thief, evildoer, or busybody” (1 Peter 4:15-16).